go-prism/prism3/web/src/docs/install-requirements.md

 1. If you are using a lot of Helm charts, you should increase the memory available to the Batch service.

-Keep in mind that services can also be scaled horizontally.
+Keep in mind that services can also be scaled horizontally and should be to ensure Prism is highly-available.

 ### Database

 Prism only supports PostgreSQL (though YMMV with other PostgreSQL-compliant databases such as CockroachDB).
 Prism stores a lot of metadata, so allocate at least 10Gib to avoid storage issues down the line.

+Latency matters, so make sure that the database is nearby (e.g. within the same Cloud region or datacenter).